iamcanadian1973/advanced-excerpt/readme.txt

 No, this plugin fetches the post from The Loop and there is currently no way to pass a post ID or anything custom of that kind to it.
 You can, however, consider to [start The Loop manually](http://codex.wordpress.org/The_Loop#Multiple_Loops).

+== Changelog ==

+= 3.0 =

+* Major release since 0.2.2 (also removed the `0.` prefix from the version number)
+* Feature: Shortcodes can be removed from the excerpt
+* Feature: Virtually any HTML tag may now be stripped
+* Feature: A read-more link with custom text can be added
+* Fix: Word-based trimming speed improved
+* Fix: Template tag function improved
+* Fix: Improved ellipsis placement